YCSU/Udacity_SDC_T2P4_PID_Control/README.md

 ## The effect of PID components
 The value of K<sub>p</sub>, K<sub>i</sub>, and K<sub>d</sub> was chosen by manually tuning.
 The tuning process is similar to twiddle but mixed with the human intelligence :D

 The effect of the PID component is demonstrated by the following examples.
+The car drove on the same path with different coefficients.

 ### K<sub>p</sub>=0, K<sub>d</sub>=0, K<sub>i</sub>=0
 When all the coefficients are zeros, the CTE increased indefinitely.